(function(x) x + 1)(5)

 pair,fst,snd,cons,nil - Recursion: the Z combinator

-You never used R’s integers, R’s booleans, R’s if, R’s list(), or R’s ability to name recursive functions.
-Every one of those features can be reconstructed from function() alone.
+No R integers, no R booleans, no if, no list(), no named recursive functions.
+Every one of those features reconstructed from function() alone.

 30.7 Types as propositions

-There is a strange correspondence between logic and programming that runs deeper than analogy.
+There is a correspondence between logic and programming that is not merely analogy.
 In 1969, William Howard noticed that the rules of constructive logic map exactly onto the rules of typed lambda calculus:

 | Logic | Programming |